RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

   modes.
 * Run cells through a function called `runcell` instead of pasting their contents directly to the console.
-* Add syntax highlighting to the debugger.
 * Use Jupyter comms to handle communications between frontend and kernel.

+#### Debugger

+* `runfile` and `runcell` can now be called when the debugger is active.
+This gives the ability to easily run multi-line statements on it.
+* Add the ability to debug cells by pressing `Alt+Shift+Return` or by going to the menu `Debug > Debug cell`.
+* Add syntax highlighting to it and color `ipdb` prompts.
+* Disambiguate file names in the Breakpoints pane.

 #### Variable Explorer